 When I was in California in February, I ate this gluten free zucchini bread at a cafe that had caramelized pecans on top.
-Just a couple sat on top of the bread and they were delicious, but the bread itself was dry and not that good.
-I knew I could make an even better version, and I definitely did with my easy gluten-free zucchini bread recipe.
+Just a couple nuts sat on top of the bread and they were delicious, but the bread itself was dry and not that good.
+I knew I could make an even better version with a better crumble topping, and I definitely did with this recipe!
+I might be a little biased, but I think this is the best zucchini bread.

 Gluten Free Zucchini Bread Ingredients

-- Pecans: we obviously need pecans for that pecan streusel topping!
-Roughly chop whole pecans or buy pecan halves and pieces.
+- Pecans: roughly chop whole pecans or buy pecan halves and pieces.

-- Maple syrup: used both in the topping and as the main, unrefined sweetener in the bread.
+- Maple syrup: used both in the topping and as the main sweetener in the bread.
 I love using maple syrup or coconut sugar instead of white sugar for a healthier, low glycemic option.
-Just make sure to get real maple syrup, not pancake syrup.
+Just make sure to use real maple syrup, not pancake syrup.

-- 1:1 gluten free flour: make sure to use a 1:1 gluten free all purpose flour blend for the best texture.
+- 1:1 gluten free flour: make sure to use a 1:1 all purpose gluten-free flour blend with xanthan gum for the best texture.

 - Olive oil: the main fat in this recipe.
-I love using olive oil in breads and muffins for a light and airy texture without inflammatory seed oils like you find in vegetable oil.
+I love using olive oil in breads and muffins for a light and airy texture.

-- Eggs: part of the wet ingredients that help hold this quick bread recipe together and give it rise.
+- Eggs: eggs help hold this quick bread recipe together and give it rise.

-- Baking powder, baking soda, sea salt, vanilla extract: our rising agents and flavor boosters in baking.
+- Baking powder, baking soda, sea salt, vanilla extract

 Substitutions and Variations

-- Fat: the main fat in this cinnamon zucchini bread recipe is olive oil.
+- Fat: the main fat in this pecan zucchini bread recipe is olive oil.
 It provides a great crumb, but if you're out, another neutral oil will work.
-You could also try using melted butter for an even richer loaf!
+You could also try using melted (dairy free) butter for an even richer loaf.
+Just note, this may result in a slightly denser loaf.

 - Add-ins: add more nuts to the batter (even a combo like walnuts and pecans!) or try adding some chocolate chips for a super decadent zucchini loaf.